10 Most Comfortable Headphones – Over-Ear & On-Ear Models that Feel Like Heaven

 And if you want to have one of the most popular Sennheiser series, HD599 are the right choice because comfort has even improved.

 The over-ear velour ear pads are super comfortable and replaceable as well.
-Built quality is solid as well, as you’d expect from Sennheiser.
-Due to their open-back design noise isolation isn’t very good, they leak sound so these are meant to be used at home in peace.
+Built quality is solid too, as you’d expect from Sennheiser.
+Due to their open-back design noise isolation isn’t very good, they leak sound so these are meant to be used at home in peace where isn’t a lot of ambient noise.

 The sound quality is great.
 Balanced sound signature with even slightly improved detail reproduction compared to HD598, though if you’re not an audiophile you might not notice a difference.
-All of the ranges come out beautifully and will make any audiophile happy.
+All of the ranges come out beautifully and will make any audiophile happy for all types of music.

 For one of the best home listening over-ear headphones, Sennheiser HD 599 are a great pick.